 I moved to Pinedale about 30 years ago with my mom.
 I left quite a few times and always came back, so I decided I must belong here.
 My husband, son, daughter, and three dogs all call Pinedale home with me.
 I have always loved animals, so I enjoy working at the Animal Clinic where I get to play with animals all day long.
 I also love learning, which makes this job a great fit.
 In fact, I just started my veterinary technician classes.
 We treat every animal that comes in to the clinic like it’s our own kid, our own fur-baby.

-Bree Richards, kennel assistant
+Kelsey Thomas, kennel assistant

 The Animal Clinic of Pinedale is not currently hiring.
 Please check back and keep an eye on our Facebook page for job listings.